 For the Paris study trip, the cost of your travel from London to Paris and back, accommodation, breakfast and evening meals are all covered by your course tuition fees.
 The cost of travel to London and back, mid-day meals, and any entrance fees to galleries or museums whilst in Paris are not included by your course tuition fees, and would need to be covered by the student.

-In general, we recommend the travel to London and back on the Oxford Tube, which is £10 for a period return using a Brookes Key card.
+In general, we recommend travelling to London and back on the Oxford Tube, which is £10 for a period return using a Brookes Key card.
 In addition we estimate a daily cost to the student of between €20-50 whilst on the Paris study trip to cover food and gallery entrance fees.

 For other field trips we expect students to pay for their own travel (this is normally only as far as London, and some modules have visits to Oxford rather than London).
 We would not normally carry out visits to exhibitions which you have to pay to enter, and if we did it would be on a strictly voluntary basis.
-Travel to London from Oxford can be purchased for as little as a £10 period return on the Oxford tube using the Brookes Key card discount.
+Travel to London from Oxford can be purchased for as little as a £10 period return on the Oxford Tube using the Brookes Key card discount.

 You may be available to go on a European or international study exchange facilitated by the University.
 Students who wish to study abroad can apply to do so in year two of their studies.
 This is not a mandatory part of the course.